JNOSQL/jnosql-book/README.md

 * Listen to an event to each kind of persistence workflow \\(it has differents kind of events to each database\\).
 * Use interceptors

-Using CDI events to add a new feature on Artemis is easy and you also can it on transparency way, you don't need to change the repositories.
-E.g: Using events can add bean validation on the workflow, without the DAO layer know.
+Using CDI events to add a new feature on Artemis is easy and you also can it on transparency way, you don't need to change the repositories. e.g: Using events can add bean validation on the workflow, without the DAO layer know.